 On the next day, a Lenten Friday, Vatel had decided to spoil the royal and noble guests with seafood.
 Since the catches in the rivers close by were too unpredictable to ensure a full supply with all that was needed, he sent his people out to buy what was needed on markets and ports.

-Unfortunately for poor Vatel, only two baskets of quality fish arrive at Chantilly in the early hours of the morning.
-Vatel is shocked and distraught at the sight of this.
-Hours pass and Vatel waits in hopes more will arrive soon, but it does not.
-He retires to his room shortly after telling Gourville , his second-in-charge, that he can’t possible life with the disgrace, something his second-in-charge did not pay much attention to and thought to be spoken out of a temporary mood.
+Unfortunately for poor Vatel, only two baskets of quality fish arrived at Chantilly in the early hours of morning.
+Vatel was shocked and distraught at the sight.
+Hours passed and Vatel waited and waited and waited… in hopes more will arrive soon, but it did not.
+He retired to his room shortly after telling Gourville , his second-in-charge, that he can’t possible live with the disgrace, something his second-in-charge did not pay much attention to and thought to be spoken out of a temporary mood.

 Vatel was buried on the local cemetery by Gourville without much ado, in order not to disturb the rest of the festivities.
 The fact that he was buried on a cemetery, and not in an unmarked grave as it was common for people who committed the sin of suicide, hints and involvement or order of the King.
-The Prince of Condé was distraught over the passing of his steward and the King touched by it, possibly even flattered, that Vatel had killed himself.
-Louis XIV told Condé that all the effort and arrangements, which are always made for his visits, are the very reason he did not visit for such a long time and that, for him, setting up two simple tables would have done.
+The Prince de Condé was distraught over the passing of his steward and the King touched by it, possibly even flattered, that Vatel had killed himself.
+Louis XIV told Condé that all the effort and arrangements, which were always made for his visits, were the very reason he did not visit for such a long time and that, for him, setting up two simple tables would have done.